Vineflower/vineflower-site/source/contributing.rst

 Style
 -----

-The Vineflowe site is primarily written in English.
+The Vineflower site is primarily written in English.
 We attempt to mostly follow American spellings, though that can often be inconsistent.
 There is a basic spellchecker that will be run on PRs, or which can be run locally with the ``pipenv run make spelling`` command.
 We also recommend using the LanguageTool VS Code extension for in-editor suggestions.
 For technical language that should always be accepted, custom words can be added in the :file:`.config/spelling_wordlist.txt` file.
 For one-off exceptions (such as project names), use the :samp:`:spelling:ignore:\`{word}\``